jaquitoriano/vercel-blog/public/images/README.md

 # Image Files

-This directory contains placeholder images for the blog template.
+This directory contains placeholder images for the Ikira.
 Replace these files with your own images.

 ## Image Sizes